-Tel Aviv, if you didn’t know, is one of those cities that have horrible traffic during most of the day.
-Public transport isn’t the greatest, and unfortunately – very unfriendly to non-hebrew-speaking tourists.
-Your best bet when it comes to means of transportation, are bicycles and scooters.
+If you didn’t know, Tel Aviv is one of those cities that have horrible traffic during most of the day.
+Public transport isn’t the greatest, and unfortunately – very unfriendly to non-Hebrew-speaking tourists.
+Your best bet when it comes to means of transportation is bicycles and scooters.

 Electric scooters have been steadily taking over the city for the past two years or so.
-Today, there are 4 major companies operating in Tel Aviv.
-Here’s everything you need to know about their prices, conditions and scooters.
+Today, 4 major companies are operating in Tel Aviv.
+Here’s everything you need to know about their prices, conditions, and scooters.

 PRICE: 5 NIS to unlock + 0.5 NIS for every riding minute.

 Generally speaking, renting using Lime costs the same as using Bird (you’ll need their app too).
 But Lime recently introduced a “dynamic tariff,” determined by the time of day and how busy the service is.
 This means that the price per riding minute moves between 0.4 and 0.6 NIS.
 If you’re a frequent user, consider buying a Lime Pass for 28 NIS, granting you unlimited and free scooter unlocking for a week.